K - Type of keysV - Type of valuespublic interface TimeWindowedKStream<K,V>

 The changelog topic will be named "${applicationId}-${storeName}-changelog", where "applicationId" is

-user-specified in StreamsConfig
+user-specified in StreamsConfig via parameter

-, "storeName" is the
+APPLICATION_ID_CONFIG, "storeName" is the

-, and "-changelog" is a fixed suffix.
+provide store name defined in Materialized, and "-changelog" is a fixed suffix.

-You can retrieve all generated internal topic names via Topology.describe()
+You can retrieve all generated internal topic names via Topology.describe().

 latest (rolling) aggregate for each key